 Becoming a hardware engineer requires more physical and mechanical work with computers.
 A hardware engineer develops various parts of the inner computer, like the processor, memory, and motherboard.
 They may also work on equipment in cars or medical devices.
-A lot of hardware engineering work is hands-on implementation while working with a team of software developers, engineers, and clients to formulate the design into reality.
+A lot of hardware engineering work is hands-on implementation.
+They work with a team of software developers, engineers, and clients to formulate the design into reality.

 A computer programmer writes code to create software programs based on a design made by a software developer or engineer.
 In other words, computer programmers bring software ideas into life.
-Computer programming requires knowledge of programming languages, and libraries (collections of previously written code made for the purpose of ease and speed in creating future code).
+Computer programming requires knowledge of programming languages and libraries (collections of code made to ease and speed up the creation of new code).
 Testing and improving upon existing program code is also a big part of computer programming.

 A database administrator’s main task is managing databases for a company or organization.
 What exactly is a database?
 A database holds an organized set of data in a computer system.
 Organizations and companies use databases to compile a ton of information, allowing it to easily be accessed when needed.
 Database administrators are necessary to maintain database organization and to fix any issues that arise.